wp-plugins/evarisk/include/lib/odtPhpLibrary/zip/pclzip/readme.txt

   Version 2.7 :
-    - Improve creation of zip archive for large files :
-      PclZip will now autosense the configured memory and use temporary files when large file is suspected.
+    - Improve creation of zip archive for large files : digiPclZip will now autosense the configured memory and use temporary files when large file is suspected.
       This feature can also ne triggered by manual options in create() and add() methods.
 'PCLZIP_OPT_ADD_TEMP_FILE_ON' force the use of temporary files,